 Ortberg uses classic characters like Jo March and Jane Eyre, juxtaposed with more modern ones like the twins from Sweet Valley High and the members of the Baby Sitters Club.
 She brings these characters to life through text speak and emoticons, making the reader crack up at the thought of Plato texting the cave allegory to a close friend, or Hamlet text-yelling at his mother to keep out of his room.
 The texts referenced in the title of the book are particularly amusing—Mr. Rochester’s in all caps and Jane Eyre’s cool and distant, as he tries to lure her back to him.

-Ortberg, one of the co-editors and founders of The Toast website and a prolific Twitter user, has translated her hilarious online writing career into print with Texts from Jane Eyre.
+Ortberg, one of the co-editors and founders of The Toast website, has translated her hilarious online writing career into print with Texts from Jane Eyre.
 Readers will be laughing along as they relive some of their favorite (or least favorite) literary characters in text message form.
 This is one that former English majors will devour!